 Earlier this year, I received this (A legal notice outlining the potential settlement that had been reached):

 The postcard indicated that there would be a credit issued for wine purchased from WTSO “at any point from March 15, 2010 to November 1, 2016.”
-Those credits would vary between $0.20 and $2.25 a bottle, but the postcard did not any further, stating that further information was available at www.winesettlement.com (a website that no longer exists, apparently).
+Those credits would vary between $0.20 and $2.25 a bottle, but the postcard did not elaborate any further, stating that additional information was available at www.winesettlement.com (a website that no longer exists, apparently).

 Before I headed over to the website, I checked Cellar Tracker to see how many bottles I had purchased from WTSO during that period.